SoftwareBrothers/adminjs-dev/docs-src/tutorials/passing-resources.md

 ## Adapters

-AdminBro uses Database Adapters in order to handle different kind of resources.
+AdminBro uses Database Adapters in order to handle different kinds of resources.

 ### How to use an adapter